Noritz Tankless Water Heater Making Loud Noise [Reasons + Solutions]

 After all, the above issues loosen the heating elements and water supply lines.
 Whatever the case, here is the solution for you.

-To resolve the losing issue, find out the source of the noise.
+To resolve the issue, first, find out the source of the noise.
 After identifying any loose parts, take a proper wrench and socket and tighten them to prevent them from entering the flow of water.
-Plus, investigate if the heating element parts get loose.
-Because identifying the loose parts properly could save you from particular damage in the future.

 In addition, consider installing a spacer pipe or hammer arrestor close to the valve to avoid intolerable noise.
 If the issue isn’t fixed yet, there might be trouble with water flow.